How To Commission My Art:

 • A project begins with detailed communication between the Artist (Mary S. Schulte) and Client -- via personal consultation, or email, text, and phone.

-• Or you may complete the Contact Me Form to inquire.
+• You can complete the Contact Me Form to inquire.

 • Client gives description of what is wanted, and Artist provides an estimated rate.